-Kragujevac Journal of Mathematics Volume 45(1) (2021), Pages 21-37.
+KRAGUJEVAC JOURNAL OF MATHEMATICS VOLUME 45(1) (2021), PAGES 21-37.

-CHAIN CONDITION AND FUNDAMENTAL RELATION ON $(\Delta, G)$ -SETS DERIVED FROM $\Gamma$ -SEMIHYPERGROUPS S. OSTADHADI-DEHKORDI ABSTRACT.
-The aim of this research work is to define a new class of hyperstructure as a generalization of semigroups, semihypergroups and $\Gamma$ -semihypergroups that we call $(\Delta, G)$ -sets.
-Also, we define fundamental relation on $(\Delta, G)$ -sets and prove some results in this respect.
-Then, we introduce the notions of quotient $(\Delta, G)$ -sets by using a congruence relations.
-Finally, we introduce the concept of complete parts and Noetherian(Artinian) $(\Delta, G)$ -sets.
-1. Introduction The hypergroup notion was introduced in 1934 by a French mathematician F. Marty [17], at the 8th Congress of Scandinavian Mathematicians.
+CHAIN CONDITION AND FUNDAMENTAL RELATION ON (Δ, G) -SETS DERIVED FROM Γ -SEMIHYPERGROUPS S. OSTADHADI-DEHKORDI ABSTRACT.
+The aim of this research work is to define a new class of hyperstructure as a generalization of semigroups, semihypergroups and Γ -semihypergroups that we call (Δ, G) -sets.
+Also, we define fundamental relation on (Δ, G) -sets and prove some results in this respect.
+Then, we introduce the notions of quotient (Δ, G) -sets by using a congruence relations.
+Finally, we introduce the concept of complete parts and Noetherian(Artinian) (Δ, G) -sets.
+1. INTRODUCTION The hypergroup notion was introduced in 1934 by a French mathematician F. Marty [17], at the 8^{th} Congress of Scandinavian Mathematicians.
 He published some notes on hypergroups, using them in different contexts: algebraic functions, rational fractions, non commutative groups.
 Algebraic hyperstructures are a suitable generalization of classical algebraic structures.
 In a classical algebraic structure, the composition of two elements is an element, while in an algebraic hyperstructure, the composition of two elements is a set.
 Since then, hundreds of papers and several books have been written on this topic, see [4-6].
-The concept of $\Gamma$ -semigroup defined by Sen and Saha [18] in 1986 that is a generalization of a semigroup.
-Many classical notions of semigroups have been extended to $\Gamma$ -semigroups and a lot of results on $\Gamma$ -semigroups are published by a lot of mathematicians, for instance, Chattopadhyay [2,3], Hila [15,16] and [18].
-Recently, the notion of $\Gamma$ -hyperstructure introduced and studied by many researchers and represent an intensively studied field of research, for example, see Received: June 28, 2018.
+The concept of Γ -semigroup defined by Sen and Saha [18] in 1986 that is a generalization of a semigroup.
+Many classical notions of semigroups have been extended to Γ -semigroups and a lot of results on Γ -semigroups are published by a lot of mathematicians, for instance, Chattopadhyay [2,3], Hila [15,16] and [18].
+Recently, the notion of Γ -hyperstructure introduced and studied by many researchers and represent an intensively studied field of research, for example, see Key words and phrases. Γ -semihypergroup, left(right) (Δ, G)-set, twist product, flat Γ -semihypergroup, absolutely flat Γ -semihypergroup.
+2010 Mathematics Subject Classification.
+20N15.